Information

 Home-State Use Tax Notice Arrived: What to Do Next

 A home-state use tax notice often arrives as a formal letter addressed to the person responsible for reporting unpaid tax on out-of-state purchases, and it usually raises a question about whether the correct tax amounts were reported on prior returns.
-The notice lists purchases the state believes were taxable, and the recipient must […]
+The notice lists purchases the state believes were taxable, and the recipient must verify each [...]

 2026 Enforcement Trends: How States Are Cracking Down on Montana-Plated Vehicles

 State revenue officials now rely on advanced data sharing systems, open records request procedures, and automated tracking tools to identify supercars and collector cars registered in Montana but used primarily in high-tax states.
-Automated license plate readers capture Montana license plates on major highways, at toll points, and near state borders, creating a […]
+Automated license plate readers capture Montana license plates on major highways, at toll points, and near state borders, creating a travel pattern [...]

 Out-of-State Inspections: When (If Ever) Does Montana Require One?